Indonesia proposes $188 bln 2022 budget with shrinking fiscal deficit - Up News Info

 Article content

-“We will utilize all resources … to control the pandemic.
-Therefore, the economic recovery and social welfare can be maintained, continue to be accelerated and strengthened,” Jokowi said.
+“We will utilize all resources…to control the pandemic,” Jokowi, as the president is popularly known, said.

-The proposal called for a budget deficit of 4.85% of GDP, compared with this year’s revised deficit forecast of 5.82%.

-The president said this meant the 2022 budget would serve as a foundation to bring fiscal deficit down to under 3% in 2023 https://www.reuters.com/article/indonesia-economy-idINL4N2PD205 to comply with current laws on the fiscal gap and debt ceiling.
+The budget proposal called for a deficit target of 4.85% of GDP, compared with this year’s revised deficit forecast of 5.82%.
+Jokowi said the government was on track to bring the deficit down to under 3% in 2023 https://www.reuters.com/article/indonesia-economy-idINL4N2PD205 to comply with current laws.

 Advertisement